Ceci07/metagenome_assembly/README.md

 --input samplesheet.csv \
 --outdir results
 ```
+Use -c to add a configuration file to run the pipeline in your setting.

 #### Sample sheet
 Relative paths to FASTQ samples and host reference FASTA are resolved in the sample sheet.
 The workflow accepts a comma-separated CSV supplied through --input.